 Introduction

-When a UNC path is used in the source or destination of a task configuration to store or collect files from a remote location, Dualog Drive uses Samba: an implementation of Window’s SMB protocol to access, read and write to the remote location.
+When a UNC path is specified as the source or destination in a task configuration, Dualog Drive accesses remote locations using Samba, an implementation of the Windows SMB protocol.
+This enables the system to read from and write to shared network locations seamlessly.

 SMB/Samba Errors

-To confirm that this is the nature of the ongoing issue, modify the task's source and/or destination path so that it lies within a local path on the same server where Dualog Drive is installed.
-If the Dualog Drive task resumes, it means that the issue is related to the remote storage location.
+To verify this, update the task’s source and/or destination to use a local path on the same server where Dualog Drive is installed.
+If the task resumes successfully, this confirms that the issue is related to the remote storage location.

-• ensuring that the user account used by Dualog Drive services has the needed read/write access to the remote location
+- Ensure the user account running Dualog Drive services has the necessary read and write permissions on the remote location

-• ensuring that the remote location is available and accessible; for example by navigating to the remote share using Windows Explorer
+- Verify that the remote location is available and accessible (e.g., by opening the share in Windows Explorer)

-• ensuring that the remote location supports SMBv2 or higher
+- Ensure the remote system supports SMBv2 or later

 Comments